 brew install libpq.
 You can download the PostgreSQL binaries and source from the PostgreSQL Downloads page.

-For a tutorial on building a sample C++ application with libpqxx, refer to Build a C++ application.
+For a tutorial on building a sample C++ application with libpqxx, refer to Connect an application.

 Install the libpqxx driver

 To build and install the libpqxx driver for use with YugabyteDB, first Clone the libpqxx repository.

 For dependencies on the PostgreSQL binaries, add the PostgreSQL

 bin directory to the command path by running the following command.

 $ export PATH=$PATH:<yugabyte-install-dir>/postgres/bin